syrkis/miiii/paper/main.typ

 = Methods

-How exactly a given model implements an algorithm is a non-trivial question—even modular addition is implemented in an obscure way @nanda2023, as per @nanda_layer_1, @nanda_mul, and @nanda_last_layer.
+How exactly a given model implements an algorithm is a non-trivial question—even modular addition is implemented in a relatively obscure way @nanda2023, as per @nanda_layer_1, @nanda_mul, and @nanda_last_layer.

-This investigation probes the fundamental algorithmic structures internalized by a transformer model trained on a set of basic prime number-related modular arithmetic tasks, with slight variations in complexity.
+This investigation probes the fundamental algorithmic structures internalized by a transformer model trained on a set of basic prime number-related modular arithmetic tasks with slight variations in complexity.
 This approach provides insights into how and why specific algorithmic patterns emerge from seemingly straightforward learning processes.

-As stated, the setup thus differentiates itself from $cal(T)_"nanda"$ in two crucial ways: _1)_ It is non-commutative; and _2)_ It is multitask.
+As stated, the setup here differentiates itself from $cal(T)_"nanda"$ in two crucial ways: _1)_ It is non-commutative; and _2)_ It is multitask.

 // A deep learning model, $cal(M)$, consists of a set of model weights $cal(W)$ and a procedure on how to apply these to a given input $cal(X)$.
 Viewed in the context of the procedure, the set of potential values of $cal(W)$ can be thought of as a hypothesis space $cal(H)$ on the mapping between $cal(X)$ and $cal(Y)$, regarding a loss function $cal(L)$.

 == Tasks

 Stated plainly: the task $cal(T)_"miiii"$ predicts the remainder when dividing a two-digit base-$p$ number by each prime factor $q$ less than $p$.
-The set of prime factors we construct tasks for is thus $F = {f in PP : f < p)$
+The set of prime factors we construct tasks for is thus ${q} = {q in PP : q < p}$.
 For $p=113$, this yields 29 parallel tasks, one for each prime less than $p$.
-Each task predicts a remainder in the range $[0, f-1]$.
+Each task predicts a remainder in the range $[0, q-1]$.
 This means smaller primes like 2 and 3 require binary and ternary classification, respectively, while the largest prime less than $p$, 109, requires predictions across 109 classes.
-The tasks thus naturally vary in difficulty: predicting $mod 2$ requires distinguishing odd from even numbers (which in binary amounts to looking at the last bit), while predicting $mod 109$ involves making a selection between many relatively similar classes.
+The tasks thus naturally vary in difficulty: predicting $mod 2$ requires distinguishing odd from even numbers (which in binary amounts to looking at the last bit) while predicting $mod 109$ involves making a selection between many relatively similar classes.
 From an information-theoretical perspective, the expected cross entropy for an $n$-class problem is $ln(n)$, which has implications for the construction of the loss function, further discussed in @training.

-Additionally, a baseline task $cal(T)_"basis"$ was constructed by shuffling the $y$-labels of $cal(T)_"miiii"$, and a task ablation test $cal(T)_"masked"$ was constructed by masking away easily learned tasks $q in {2,3,5,7}$.
+Additionally, a baseline task $cal(T)_"basis"$ was constructed by shuffling the $y$-labels of $cal(T)_"miiii"$, and a task ablation test $cal(T)_"masked"$ was constructed by masking away the four simplest tasks $q in {2,3,5,7}$.